jedcn/learning-elisp/README.md

 > our own stuff."
 He paused, adding more magnanimously that the game
 > "has its own things going for it."
 The problem, he concluded, "isn't
 > with Minecraft so much as it's with society."

+### Process

+I'm going to read this 25 minutes at a time, counting up how many 25 minute chunks it takes me to get through this.
+I'm a busy dad with a day job, and scanning through the Intro indicates there are dozens of chapters.
+This will take some time.

+My plan will likely be to save any code I experiment with as I go through the introduction.
+Hopefully it'll be straight forward to link to that code from this document.

+### Preface

+10 mins

+### List Processing

+1 pomodoro and counting

 ## Resources